danfinlay/auto-promise/README.md

 Not yet necessarily stable (still need to add support for concurrency limit), but seems to work so far.
 Had fun writing it as a meditative challenge, may tighten it up recreationally.

-Basically the same design goal as `promise-auto` or `promise-auto2`, except using native language Promises, so it's a bit more modern in style.
+Basically the same design goal as `promise-auto`, `auto-promise`, or `promise-auto2`, except using native language Promises, so it's a bit more modern in style.
 Also written in TypeScript.
+Honestly we all probably did it because writing this module is fun.

 ## Usage